jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Quick Reference

-If you are a seasoned Markdown Mode user, here is a quick reference table:
+If you are a seasoned Markdown Mode user, here is a quick reference table including new version 2.3 features:

 | Action                                              | Keybinding        |
 |-----------------------------------------------------|-------------------|